 Methods: Provide a detailed description of the research methods or creative process that will be used in the project.
 This description should include a justification for the specific approach that will be used.

-Time Schedule: Provide dates for the initiation and completion of each phase of the project.
+Timeline: Provide dates for the initiation and completion of each phase of the project.
 Propose a detailed timeline taking into consideration all phases of the project and the writing of the final report.

 Collaboration with Faculty Mentor(s): Provide a description of the way the student and faculty mentor(s) will collaborate on the project.
 The faculty mentor(s) should play a significant role in responding to ideas, providing advice for new directions and resources, discussing the implications of the results, and reading drafts of the final report.
 Will there be regularly scheduled meetings between student and faculty mentor(s)?
 Explain how the project relates to the on-going work of the faculty mentor(s), if this is the case.

-Each application packet should include: (Please type all sections.)
+Each application packet should include the following:

-- student application (page 2 of application forms)
+- student application

-- faculty mentor section (page 3 of application forms)
+- faculty mentor section

-- project budget with budget justification (page 4 of application)
+- project budget with budget justification

 - timeline (1 page maximum)

-- academic transcript (unofficial OK.
-You may print from Pipeline)
+- unofficial academic transcript (download from Pipeline)

 - travel authorizations, if applicable